nicjansma/usertiming.js/README.md

 * ``usertiming.js`` does **not pass** the IDL tests (``idlharness.html``), nor will it ever.

 * The W3C test harness itself does not appear to work in several older browsers (IE <= 8, Firefox 3.6, etc).
-The UserTiming.js [test cases](#Tests) should cover most of what the W3C tests are doing, and the nodeunit test harness works in these older browsers.
+The UserTiming.js [test cases](#Tests) should cover most of what the W3C tests are doing, and the mocha test harness works in these older browsers.

 ## Version History